 Pay attention to the 5 signs below that tell you it's time for a (brake pad) change.
 They can mean the difference between life and death.

-If you've spoke rims that allow you to see the rotor and the caliper, you can visually inspect your brake pads to find out if it’s time to have them replaced.
-Located between the caliper and rotor, the brake pad should at least be a quarter inch thick.
+If you've spoken rims that allow you to see the rotor and the caliper, you can visually inspect your brake pads to find out if it’s time to have them replaced.
+Located between the caliper and rotor, the brake pad should at least be a quarter-inch thick.
 If they're any thinner than that, it's time for a change.

-It's bad news if you hear a deep, low noise that sounds like metal grinding.
+It's bad news if you hear a deep and low noise that sounds like metal grinding.
 That, my friend, means your brake pads are gone, with your brake discs and calipers now making direct contact with each other.
 This unholy metallic matrimony can cause even further damage to your braking system.
-Once you damage your rotors, you're practically turning a relatively easy and inexpensive replacement to a more costly exercise.
+Once you damage your rotors, you're practically turning a relatively easy and inexpensive replacement into a more costly exercise.

-A mushy pedal, one that goes practically to the floor before engaging the brakes, could also mean worn pads.
+A mushy pedal that goes to the floor before engaging the brakes could also mean worn pads.
 Wouldn't hurt to have your brakes checked.

 Finally, regularly check that indicator light on the dashboard that tells you it's time for a change.
 If it lights up, you know what to do.
 Just remember to have your mechanic replace the light sensors as well.